AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

 <div id = "create_a_degree_map">
 <div markdown = "1">

 ## Create a Degree Map

 ### Design Decisions and Rationale

 ### Requirement from Phase 1
-This component forms part of the design behavior that directly fulfills a requirement from Phase 1: <a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 3</a>; *"The student has the option to modify or fine tune the semesters in order to obtain the perfect schedule for each studying term..."*
+This component forms part of the design behavior that directly fulfills multiple requirements from Phase 1: <a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 3</a>; *"The student has the option to modify or fine tune the semesters in order to obtain the perfect schedule for each studying term..."*; and

+<a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 2</a>; "*Allows student to configure desired degree map/schedule in multiple ways...*"; and

+<a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 5</a>; "*By saving the desired degree schedule/map, CalendarCompanion will notify the student and remind them before course registration begins, reminding them to sign up for their respective planned term courses.*"; and

+<a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 7</a>; "*If a course is full, the CalendarCompanion may recalculate the degree map, keeping time to graduation as efficient as possible.*"; and

+<a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 9</a>; "*If a user accidentally deletes a course, an undo feature will be available to revert to a precious configuration.*"; and

+<a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 10</a>; "*If a user deletes a pre or co-requisite to another course, a warning will be displayed to the user that the affected courses will not be available should the user continue the action.
+The option to revert the action will be present.*";

 ### Low Fidelity Prototype
 <center><img src = "./images/LinkBankAccount.png" width = "35%" height = "35%"/></center>

 ### Behavior
 Upon Tapping in the uppermost left corner tap left arrow, the user will return to the Course Schedule parent component.